-King County shall partner with federal, state, and local governments, economic development organizations, and the private sector to foster an innovative and entrepreneurial environment and support programs and strategies that promote sustainable business development and job creation.
+King County shall partner with federal, state, and local governments, economic development organizations, schools, educational and research institutions and the private sector to foster an innovative and entrepreneurial environment and support programs and strategies that promote sustainable business development and job creation.
 Programs that provide technical and financial assistance to businesses include, but are not limited to:

 - a.
-Financial, marketing, expansion, and general operations assistance for small businesses to help them become competitive in the private sector; - Technological, efficiency, and managerial assessments to help manufacturers reduce costs and use smaller footprints for existing or expanded production; and - c.
-Assessment and/or remediation of contaminated property (Brownfields) in order to continue or expand operations to help individual small businesses or jurisdictions impacted by Brownfields.
+Financial, marketing, expansion, and general operations assistance for small businesses to help them become competitive in the private sector; - Technological, efficiency, and managerial assessments to help manufacturers reduce costs and use smaller footprints for existing or expanded production; and - Assessment and/or remediation of contaminated property (Brownfields) in order to continue or expand operations to help individual small businesses or jurisdictions impacted by Brownfields.

-King County shall emphasize continued support for the aerospace and information technology industrial clusters as well as industrial clusters offering the best opportunities for business development, job creation, and economic growth including those identified in the Prosperity Partnership's Regional Economic Strategy for urban areas and the King County Rural Economic Strategies for rural areas (including resource lands).
+King County shall emphasize continued support for the aerospace and information technology industrial clusters as well as industrial clusters offering the best opportunities for business development, job creation, and economic growth including those identified in the ((Prosperity Partnership's)) Puget Sound Regional Council's Regional Economic Strategy ((for urban areas)), the Local Food Initiative and the King County Rural Economic Strategies for rural areas (including resource lands).